KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 We added a way to modify the data in existing keys of the QMap, and in the front end, this is reflected as modifying the contents inside the AbstractCards.
-But, what if we to add a new key entry in the QMap and have that reflected on the QML side?
+But what if we need to add a new key entry in the QMap and have that reflected on the QML side?
 Let's do this by creating a new method that is callable on the QML side to perform this task.